Fairfax County may rename two districts over ties to slavery

 At the committee’s virtual meeting Tuesday night, the leader of a prominent group of local civic associations voiced his organization’s opposition to renaming the Sully District.

 Jeffrey Parnes, the president of the Sully District Council of Citizens Associations, argued that the name has ties to France, where there is a village of Sully and a town of Sully.
-Moreover, Parnes told the committee, it wouldn’t make sense to change the Sully name while keeping the names of districts like Mount Vernon, which was George Washington’s plantation and a home to enslaved people.
+Moreover, Parnes told the committee, it wouldn’t make sense to change the Sully name while keeping the names of districts such as Mount Vernon, which was George Washington’s plantation and a home to enslaved people.

-“Many things in former slave states have those connotations,” he said, arguing that those places and names have since developed new meaning to their surrounding communities.
+“Many things in former slave states have those connotations,” he said, arguing that those places and names have since developed new meaning to their communities.

 The argument reflected the challenges the committee faced in balancing what local residents want with a directive to consider Confederate ties and whether districts’ names accurately reflect their communities.